 So far, the waste management in West Nusa Tenggara is not yet sustainable, causing negative impacts on public health and the environment.
-Therefore, the West Nusa Tenggara Provincial Government issued Law No. 5 of 2019 on Waste Management mandates all stakeholders to play an active role in sustainable waste management to improve public health and environmental quality.
-Also to make waste as a resource that can be used to meet the needs of society.
+Therefore, the West Nusa Tenggara Provincial Government issued Law No. 5 of 2019 on Waste Management mandates all stakehoders to play an active role in sustainable waste management to improve public health and environmental quality.
+Alsoto make waste as a resource that can be used to meet the needs of society.
 The Regulation of the Governor of West Nusa Tenggara Province No. 14 of 2020 on Regional Policies and Strategies in Waste Management was also issued.
 It stipulates a sustainable and integrative strategy to reduce and manage domestic waste at the provincial level.

 A waste bank is a place to sort and collect recyclable waste and/or those with economic value.
 The regional waste bank operates at a regional scale.
 Local Waste Management Units are individuals, community groups, or companies that carry out waste management activities.

-Manufacturers that produce waste from their businesses, and/or activities, are contributing by CSR funds that are allocated to waste banks program.
+Manufacturers that produce waste from their businesses, and/or activities, are contributing by Corporate Social Responsibility (CSR) funds that are allocated to Commented [U6]: Please be consistent in using term " waste banks" or " waste banks" Answers: authors changed all the word "garbage bank" to "waste bank" waste banks program.
 CSR is closely related to sustainable development, where the company must also consider social and environmental aspects in undergoing economic activities.
 CSR programs may empower communities and make them independent by participating to achieve certain goals to be achieved.